Amanyadav2030/Airgarage-Clone/README.md

 AirGarage enables churches and businesses with extra spaces to rent them out to drivers on-demand and boost their bottom line.

-## This is a collaborative Project with a Team of 5 members
+## This is a collaborative Project made with a Team of 5 members

 <image src="https://avatars.githubusercontent.com/u/103621772?v=4" width="60px"/>
 <image src="https://avatars.githubusercontent.com/u/103635080?v=4" width="60px"/>